Ryan Tannehill Player Prop Bets for NFL Week 6 | Tennessee vs. Buffalo 10/18/2021

 Matchup vs. Buffalo

-- In five matchups against the Bills, Tannehill averaged 136.6 passing yards per game, 97.9 yards below his over/under in Monday's game.
+- In five matchups against the Bills, Tannehill averaged 136.6 passing yards per game, 98.9 yards fewer than his over/under in Monday's game.

-- Tannehill threw at least a pair of TDs twice in those outings against the Bills, while throwing a touchdown pass in three games.
+- Tannehill threw a touchdown pass in three of those matchups against the Bills, while throwing multiple TDs against them two times.

 - Note: Tannehill's stats vs. Bills date back to 2016.